khangluong2004/TicTacToe-Backend/README.md

 ## botLogic performance

-With the new approach (pruning, and still no caching), the longest time taken to generate is 6-7 seconds (usually for the first move), with subsequent moves reducing to under 1 second.
+With the new approach (pruning, and still no caching), the longest time taken to generate is **6-7 seconds (from 37+ seconds)**, with subsequent moves reducing to under 1 second.
 With caching, performance can be even higher.